1994 European Athletics Championships – Women's triple jump

 The final of the Women's Triple Jump event at the 1994 European Championships in Helsinki, Finland was held on Thursday August 20, 1994.
-There were a total number of 26 participating athletes including one non-starter, with two qualifying groups.
+There were a total of 26 participating athletes including one non-starter, with two qualifying groups.
 The top twelve and ties, and all those reaching 14.20 metres advanced to the final.
 The qualification round was held in Wednesday August 19, 1994.
 The event was included for the first time at the European Athletics Championships.